frederic-perez/AmE-dictionary/data/dictionary.md

 __shaggy__
 __shah__ _n_
 __shake a leg__ _idiom_
-__shake hands__ _v_ :astonished: Take someone's hands and shake them as a gesture of greeting or congratulation.
+__shake hands__ _v_ :astonished: Take someone’s hands and shake them as a gesture of greeting or congratulation.
 __shake__ _We use the scientific method to give each product a fair shake._
 __shale-oil__ _Shale-oil production._
 __shale<sup>1</sup>__ _adj_ :two::hammer: _The shale parking lot._ _Shale energy._